carlacid/HacktoberFest-2019/README.md

 * If your are using images, better use free images.
 You can find a lot of free images [here](https://pixabay.com/).
 * For styles, we gonna use bootstrap-vue.
 You can read the full documentation [here](https://bootstrap-vue.js.org/docs/).
+* You can comment your code, telling what you did and why..

+## Happy Coding!